 A wide range of natural molecules and compounds has been described as capable to orchestrate stem cell commitment.
 Known as nutraceuticals or functional foods, these molecules are largely used for their therapeutic or preventive effects[80,81].
-Melatonin, the hormone secreted by the pineal gland, regulates many physiological functions as circadian rhythm, hemostasis and immune system.
+Melatonin, the hormone secreted by the pineal gland, regulates many physiological functions such as circadian rhythm, hemostasis and the immune system.
 An alteration in its secretion is related to the onset of pathological manifestations[82,83].
-In vitro studies with MSCs demonstrated that melatonin exerts anti-oxidant and anti-apoptotic effects, regulating the expression of pro and anti-apoptotic proteins ameliorating the outcome of stem cell transplantation[84,85].
-Mendivil-Perez et al[86], demonstrated that melatonin in transplanted mice, was able to induce proliferation and differentiation of neural stem cells into oligodendrocytes and astrocytes, reducing oxidative stress produced by mitochondrial activity.
+In vitro studies with MSCs demonstrated that melatonin exerts anti-oxidant and anti-apoptotic effects, regulating the expression of pro- and anti-apoptotic proteins, ameliorating the outcome of stem cell transplantation[84,85].
+Mendivil-Perez et al[86] demonstrated that melatonin in transplanted mice was able to induce proliferation and differentiation of neural stem cells into oligodendrocytes and astrocytes, reducing oxidative stress produced by mitochondrial activity.
 Oxidative stress has a crucial role in osteogenesis inhibition and in aging-related osteoporosis[87].
-MSCs exposed to melatonin exhibit increased calcium depot and osteogenic differentiation.
-These events include the recruitment of AMP-activated protein kinase (AMPK), Runt-related transcription factor 2 and Forkhead box O3, these latter being usually downregulated under stressing conditions[88].
-AMPK activation is also involved in regulation of adipogenesis.
-It regulates the expression of peroxisome proliferator-activated receptor γ (PPARγ), main adipogenic orchestrator gene, and molecular target of natural compounds used in obesity managing[89,90].
-Melatonin in combination with other molecules, as vitamin D, exerts a synergic effect in inhibiting adipogenesis[91].
-Vitamin D in its active form calcitriol, which is naturally synthesized following sun exposure or taken as diet supplements, controls calcium metabolism, apoptosis, and stimulates macrophages and immune responses[92,93].
-When ASCs are cultured in the presence of melatonin together with vitamin D in adipogenic-conditioned medium, adipogenenic differentiation is blocked.
-This inhibitory effect is exerted by a downregulation of specific genes controlling adipogenesis, protein contents, and fat depots[91].
-Moreover, the synergic effect of the two molecules, epigenetically modulates ASC commitment towards osteogenic differentiation, through the activation of histone deacetylases class I (HDAC1) and Sirtuin 1 (SIRT1), even in the presence of adipogenic conditions[35].
-Natural compounds can therefore be considered as potent differentiating agents able to drive cell proliferation and apoptosis resistance by epigenetic regulations and post-transcriptional modifications[94,95].
-At the same time, they can act as anti-proliferative agents against many tumor cells, as hepatocarcinoma cells, without affecting the cell cycle and viability in non-cancer cells, thus representing novel specific tools for cancer prevention[96,97] (Figure 2).
+MSCs exposed to melatonin exhibit increased calcium stores and osteogenic differentiation.
+These events include the recruitment of AMP-activated protein kinase (AMPK), Runt-related transcription factor 2 and Forkhead box O3, with the latter usually being downregulated under stress conditions[88].
+AMPK activation is also involved in the regulation of adipogenesis.
+It regulates the expression of peroxisome proliferator-activated receptor γ (PPARγ), the main adipogenic orchestrator gene and a molecular target of natural compounds used in obesity management[89,90].In combination with other molecules, including vitamin D, melatonin has a synergistic effect on inhibiting adipogenesis[91].
+The active form of Vitamin D is calcitriol, which is naturally synthesized following sun exposure or taken as dietary supplements.
+It controls calcium metabolism, apoptosis, and stimulates macrophages and immune responses[92,93].
+When ASCs are cultured in the presence of melatonin and vitamin D in adipogenic-conditioned medium, adipogenic differentiation is blocked.
+This inhibitory effect is through the downregulation of specific genes controlling adipogenesis, protein contents, and fat depots[91].
+Moreover, the synergistic effect of these two molecules epigenetically modulates ASC commitment towards osteogenic differentiation through the activation of HDAC1 and SIRT1, even in the presence of adipogenic conditions[35].
+Natural compounds can therefore be considered potent differentiating agents able to drive cell proliferation and apoptosis resistance by epigenetic regulations and post-transcriptional modifications[94,95].
+At the same time, they can act as anti-proliferative agents against many tumor cells, including hepatocarcinoma cells, without affecting the cell cycle or viability of non-cancer cells, thus representing novel specific tools for cancer prevention[96,97] (Figure 2).

 FROM BENCH TO BEDSIDE

-MSCs have largely attracted the attention of clinicians in regenerative medicine, for their easily expansion and differentiation potential, avoiding the ethical issues related to the use of ESCs[98,99].
-Stem cells are currently applied in gene therapy and treatment of serious pathologies, sometimes representing the only alternative to conventional treatments, to slow down the progression of the disease, and improve life qualities of the patients[100,101].
-Moreover, MSCs when transplanted in both autologous and allogenic fashion, can migrate into the damaged tissue, controlling inflammation and immune responses[102].
-The use of stem cells represents the most frequently applied cell therapy in hematological diseases[103], although bearing rejection risk and potential failure[104].
-Starting with allogenic bone marrow transplantation in 1957[105], stem cell therapy nowadays represent the main actor in many different clinical trials for several diseases, such as neurological diseases, including Amyotrophic lateral sclerosis[106].
+MSCs have largely attracted the attention of clinicians in regenerative medicine for their easy expansion and differentiation potential, avoiding the ethical issues related to the use of ESCs[98,99].
+Stem cells are currently applied in gene therapy and treatment of serious pathologies, sometimes representing the only alternative to conventional treatments, to slow down the progression of the disease and improve life qualities of the patients[100,101].
+Moreover, when transplanted in both autologous and allogenic fashion, MSCs can migrate into the damaged tissue to control inflammation and immune responses[102].
+The use of stem cells represents the most frequently applied cell therapy in hematological diseases[103], although with the risk of rejection and potential failure[104].
+Starting with allogenic bone marrow transplantation in 1957[105], stem cell therapy nowadays represent the main actor in many different clinical trials for several diseases, such as neurological diseases like amyotrophic lateral sclerosis (commonly known as ALS)[106].

 BONE MARROW HEMATOPOIETIC STEM CELLS IN CLINICAL PRACTICE